XsLangley/CoCoS-AAAI2022/README.md

     - --ctr_mode: the type of positive pairs for contrastive learning.
     Options: `F`, `T`, `M`, `S` or their combinations, e.g., `MS`.
     Default: `FS`.
     - --bn: a flag to indicate whether to use batch normalization for training.
+Default: `False`

 - `run_experiments.py`: a script to repeatedly run experiments using the same set of hyperparameters but with different random seed, which is for experiments reproduction.